Get started with coupons: 6 steps to build a strong foundation for your promotional strategy

 What You need to do is to identify your target group's psychological needs according to their lifetime value and then decide on what kind of offers will work best.

-How to develop a strong foundation for your coupon strategy?
+How to develop a strong foundation for your promotional strategy?

 Step one: Set up your campaign objectives.